 With BizTalk360, you can automatically identify all the messaging patterns existing in your BizTalk environment and record only the unique patterns.
 With the Messaging Patterns feature, you can trace the path of the message and understand how the artifacts are related to each other.

 BizTalk360 Graphical Message Flow simply constructs the visualization of the message flow, while the messaging patterns records only the unique message patterns.
-That’s just it!
-You can also view the transaction volume at each point in the flow (receive ports, orchestrations, and send ports).
+View the transaction volume at each point in the flow (receive ports, orchestrations, and send ports).

 Legends makes the graph meaningful!
 The legends below the graph show the different ports in the system.
-Again, we’ve kept user friendliness on the top of our mind!
+We’ve kept user friendliness in mind!
 Simply click the legend to display/hide the information in the graph.

 The search tool is a great way to find exactly what you are looking for.
 Be it the pattern name, or the custom name of the message flow, you can easily search for the data flow of your choice.